NGZheWee/ZheWee-NG-Portfolio/README.md

    This folder contains my computer science and mathematics coursework, organized by subject area.
 The topics covered include programming, data structures, algorithms, machine learning, and AI.
 For courses involving programming projects, GitHub repository links are provided for easy access and further exploration.

 ### 2. **Research**
    This folder highlights my key research projects.
-Each research project is documented with supporting code and findings, providing a deeper look into my problem-solving approaches and methodologies.
+Each research project is documented with a Github repository containing the supporting code and findings, providing a deeper look into my problem-solving approaches and methodologies.

 ### 3. **Publications**
    This folder includes links to my research papers and reports, covering topics like predictive maintenance.
 The publications folder provides easy access to the full documents, allowing you to explore the research and findings in detail.